Neo-Elitism at NIFT

 I joined NIFT Delhi with All India Rank 1 in my counselling & now I had a semester back & it was the first time as an adult that I genuinely considered suicide as an option to put an end to this fight happening on uneven power disparities.
 I had the courage to do it but it didn’t rationally make sense especially when it’s people who cared for me who’ll eventually be affected.
 I returned home.
 That’s when I said FUCK NIFT & these incompetent corrupt people running the college & wrote actively on this Purushu Arie fashion blog to create a fashion realm of my own that’s unaffected by the powerful elites who love to put down & suppress students from less-fortunate economical backgrounds.
 Indian government run educational institutions are saturated with such modern day Dronacharyas who mercilessly chop the fingers of millions of Ekalavyas, while Arjunas buy their way up with political/economical/social power.

-NIFT has financial assistance programs where they refund up to 75% of the tuition fee to economically under-privileged from every social sections.
-The paper work involved is somewhat elaborate and less favourable to students whose parents have salaried pay slip as opposed to someone with more independent channel of income and can quote Rs.50,000 as annual income while they meddle with iPhones, Mac Book & other expensive gadgets.
+NIFT has financial assistance programs where they refund up to 75% of the tuition fee.
+The paper work involved is somewhat less favourable to students who provide salaried pay slip as opposed to more independent channel of income.

 In fact, my refundable caution deposit amounting to some 4-5 thousands, supposed to be paid by the college in 2013 right when I graduated is yet to be cleared as of 10th April 2018, in spite of phone and email enquiries to NIFT officials.
 It’s a conventional sarkari office where you’ll have to wait forever but they’ll never ever have time for you.
 Beyond a point, I consciously stopped putting the time & effort to enquire that money, probably to write it in this NIFT insider story here in this blog.